 Celebrex (Celecoxib) is a medication used to treat different types of pain and arthritis.
 Celebrex belongs to a class of drugs known as Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
-Celebrex blocks an enzyme in the body that is involved with inflammation and pain called cyclooxygenase-2 (COX-2).

 Celebrex is available in 100 mg and 200 mg oral capsules that are taken either once or twice a day.
 A doctor will recommend the right dose.

 Celebrex can start to work quickly, often after the first dose.
 In other people and other conditions it can take a little longer.
-If there is no improvement from Celebrex after 2-3 weeks then it is not likely to work.
+If there is no improvement from Celebrex after 2-3 weeks then it is not likely going to work.

 Important Tests and Risks